-Top 10 Omicron updates: Pfizer says booster shot of its Covid vaccine needed to neutralise variant
+Top 10 Omicron updates: New strain has spread to 57 countries, says WHO

-Karnataka Chief Minister Basavaraj Bommai hinted at imposing new Covid-19 guidelines across the state.
+Pfizer said booster shot of its coronavirus vaccine will be needed to neutralise the variant.

 Here are the latest updates about the new coronavirus variant: